vaibhavkarve/igl2020/README.md

 You do not need to run `leanproject get ...` after the first time.
 To get updated versions of all the files in this repository, you can run standard git commands like `git pull` as often as you want.

+## Files
+All working code can be found in the `src` folder.
+No changes will be made to files outside the `src` folder.